 We sell high quality and affordable high-speed internet services, supported by our award-winning HelpDesk.
 We run digital literacy workshops and public education campaigns around online safety and privacy.
 We offer free digital services like locally-hosted email and basic web hosting.
 And we advocate for fairer laws and regulations to the government, CRTC, and other relevant agencies.

 As part of this work, we co-founded Digital Equity Ottawa with the Social Planning Council of Ottawa to help address the need for affordable internet, connected devices, digital literacy, and digital capacity across the community sector, especially in response to the COVID-19 pandemic.
+Thanks to United Way East Ontario for the funding to make this happen.

 Here is some of our past advocacy work: